argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

         print(a_file.read())
 ```

-By using annotations we can avoid repeating the `path` of the file, and your function can use the variable directly as a
+By using annotations we can avoid repeating the `path` of the file, and the function can use the variable directly as a
 `Path` object, with its value already set to the given path:

 ```python